Anyone who has spent time looking into a business phone service has probably heard of a softphone.

 What is a Softphone?

 So, you’ve stumbled across the term softphone during your VoIP research but aren’t entirely sure what it means.
 It’s pretty simple!
 A softphone is a software program that’s installed on a computer or internet-connected device and uses the internet to make calls.

 Typically, the softphone software is provided by your VoIP provider and is a user-friendly interface that functions much the same way a regular phone would.
 This interface allows users access to dialing and all the features that come with their VoIP solution.

 In general, a softphone can access and enhance all of your VoIP features, something that traditional phones (even with adapters) can’t do.
-That’s why many providers have built their own softphone interface to go along with their VoIP service options.
+That’s why many providers have built their own softphone interface to go along with their VoIP phone service.

 Now that you know what a softphone is, we’ll take a high-level look at how one works.
 You’ll be surprised by how simple it is.

 Understanding the ins-and-outs of a softphone is surprisingly simple.
 For most providers, setting up your phone is as easy as following the program’s built-in setup process, which often has you up and running in a matter of minutes.